st1vms/unofficial-claude-api/README.md

 - Generate summaries from long text or documents.
 Just give the filepath as an attachment to Claude and get back a concise summary.

 - Receive thoughtful responses to open-ended prompts and ideas.
 Claude can brainstorm ideas, expand on concepts, and have philosophical discussions.

+- Send images and let Claude analyze them for you.

 ## How to install